-Maudetown Colliery finally received its first rakes of HAA merry-go-round hoppers, following a few modifications to the loading machinery.
-Having been built in the immediate post-Nationalisation era, Maudetown's washery and loading plant was designed with the humble 16t and 21t unfitted (or later Vac-braked) wagon in mind.
+Maudetown Colliery finally received its first rakes of HAA merry-go-round hoppers, following modifications to the loading machinery.
+Having been built in the immediate post-Nationalisation era, Maudetown's washery and loading plant was designed with the humble 16t and 21t open wagons in mind.

 However, there are still a few operational problems to overcome, not least concerning the resident NCB motive power - both steam and diesel - that are not equipped with air brake equipment.
 Also, only the original-pattern HAA hoppers are permitted up the Maudetown branch due to clearances within the tunnel and under the loaders, so none of the HBA, HDA and HFA wagons with their top skips can be accommodated.